nvisal1/keyboard-autocomplete/autocomplete-client/README.md

 # Autocomplete Client

-The Autocomplete Client provides a user interface for communicating with the Autocomplete service.
+The Autocomplete Client provides a user interface for communicating with the Autocomplete Service.

 ## Tests